nofusscomputing/ansible_playbooks/docs/projects/ansible/playbooks/backup/application.md

 ```

+### Backup an Application

 Options for the application list are detailed below.

-There are different varaible requirements depending on the container engine.
+There are different varaible requirements depending on the application type.
 Select the appropriate tab.

 === "Docker"